gcanti/fp-ts/docs/introduction/upgrade-to-v2.md

 }
 ```

+This rule is available in the [1.19.x branch](https://github.com/gcanti/fp-ts/blob/1.19.5/rules/obsoleteRule.js).

 ### Dependencies

 Don't forget to update your dependencies: libraries that use `fp-ts` like [io-ts](https://github.com/gcanti/io-ts) or [monocle-ts](https://github.com/gcanti/monocle-ts) have to be upgraded to their `fp-ts@2.x` compatible versions.